Your Story Matters

 What Will Happen to My Story?

-These stories are being collected as part of the ADHD Inquiry NZ campaign — a community-led effort calling for a formal public inquiry into ADHD-related harm in Aotearoa.
+These stories are being collected as part of ADHD Inquiry NZ, a community-led effort focused on understanding and documenting ADHD-related harm in Aotearoa.

-The petition asks Parliament to run that official inquiry.
-While we don’t control that process, we’re creating space to be heard now independently, for those who want it.
-Whether or not an inquiry goes ahead, this space ensures your story can be shared and valued.
+The petition has now been submitted to Parliament and is under review by the Petitions Committee.
+While we don’t control that process, this space exists so people can still be heard and share their experiences.
+Whether or not an inquiry goes ahead, this space ensures your story can still be shared and valued.
 You can also read some of the stories already shared here.

 If you choose to share your story publicly, it may be: